 By following a few simple steps, you can help prevent costly sewer spills in the future.

-Keep roots out of sewer pipelines by planting trees and bushes away from your home lateral connection to the sewer line.
+- Keep roots out of sewer pipelines by planting trees and bushes away from your home's lateral connection to the sewer line.

 The brochure linked below is a handy source of information on how to keep cooking grease out of the drain and prevent plumbing clogs and sewer spills.

-City of San Diego residents can now recycle their cooking oil and grease at the Miramar Recycling Center.
+City of San Diego residents can now recycle their cooking oil and grease at the Miramar Recycling Center, and it is primarily recycled into biofuel.
 A cooking oil recycling bin is available to City residents for disposal of up to 30 gallons of cooking oil and cooking grease.
 There is no charge for the service.
 The recycling service is not open to commercial food preparation businesses.